DavidFluck/xdpfilter/README.md

 I decided to do the userland portion in C, partially because it made using libbpf easier, and partially because I haven't written userland C in a while and I really enjoy it.

 I leaned heavily on blog posts and reference material by Andrii Nakryiko, who is one of the authors (if not _the_ author) of libbpf.
 He also maintains a set of tools called [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap), which provides skeletons and helpful functionality for getting started with libbpf.
-I used the `bootstrap` example of libbpf-bootstrap to scaffold out this project.
+I used the `bootstrap` example of libbpf-bootstrap to scaffold out this project, and then tweaked things (Makefile, etc.) as needed.

 ### Kernel

 The kernel part is the most straightforward: I take apart packet headers until I can grab TCP flags and check for SYNs (but not SYN ACKs).
 Along the way, I grab the source IP, destination IP, and destination port to send to userspace for bookkeeping and output.

-One note, which I noted in the comments, is that, in the interest of time, I chose to elide handling VLAN and VLAN-within-VLAN Ethernet packets.
+One note is that, in the interest of time, I chose to elide handling VLAN and VLAN-within-VLAN Ethernet packets.
 To make this work for any network traffic, I would have to adjust the IP header offset by a variable amount, depending on the 802.11q/802.11ad header(s).

 ## Considerations

 ## Improvements

 I definitely want to improve error handling.
 Admittedly, I'm making certain happy-path assumptions in spots, which are absolutely not guaranteed to be happy paths.

+I also do not necessarily trust all of my memory lifetime management (but I tend not to trust my fallible human ability to 100% correctly manipulate pointers anyway).
+Given the timeboxed nature of things, though, I would definitely want to look at memory use and memory lifetime more closely, given that this is written in C and improper memory management can lead to severe security problems (remote code execution, etc.).

+This is not the cleanest C in general.
+For example, I think I have some useless or unnecessary numeric casts in certain spots.
+I always like to have evidence for such things, but at first blush, my "some of this code smells a bit" professional spidey senses are tingling.

+I really want to write a man page for this. `man <command>` is so natural for me, and it's jarring when command line tools don't provide man pages, because then I have to run the help command again to pipe it through $PAGER.